kleber-code/ushka/docs/guide/templates.md

-# Templates
+# 🖼️ Templates: Making Your Pages Pop! ✨

-Ushka has first-class support for rendering HTML templates using **Jinja2**.
+Ushka, being the sensible framework it is, provides first-class support for rendering HTML templates using **Jinja2**.
+It's pretty straightforward to get your web pages looking sharp without too much fuss.

-## Setting up Templates
+## 🏡 Setting Up Your Template Directory

-By default, Ushka will look for a `templates` directory in your project root.
+By default, Ushka is quite intuitive.
+It'll automatically look for your templates in a folder named `templates` right in your project's main directory.
+Logical, right?

-### The `render` function
+### The `render` Function: Your HTML Delivery Service! 🪄

-To render a template, you'll need to import the `render` function from `ushka.features.template`.
+To actually use a template, you'll need the `render` function from `ushka.features.template`.
+Because, you know, templates don't render themselves.

 ```python
 from ushka.features.template import render